itom-project/itom/docs/userDoc/source/06_extended_gui/qtdesigner.rst

     *New in itom 4.1*

-.. py:function:: QBoxLayout::setStretch(int index, int stretch):
+.. py:function:: QBoxLayout.setStretch(index: int, stretch: int)

     Sets the stretch value for the item at index `index` to the value `stretch`.
     The size of all items are distributed over the available space based